ngladkikh/pkonfig/docs/index.md

 print(config.baz)   # 1
 ```

-To build more granular config structure:
+To build a more granular config structure:

 ```python
 from pkonfig import Config, DictStorage, Float, Int, Str